renierr/brick-game/README.md

 # Ricochet

-A browser take on the classic brick-breaker *Bricks And Balls Crusher*: aim a volley of bouncing balls, crush numbered bricks, and ride endlessly through self-generating levels.
+A browser game: aim a volley of bouncing balls, crush numbered bricks, and ride endlessly through self-generating levels.

 ## Play